placeholder-team-name/placeholder/design-spec.md

 * Push Notifications

 ## Module #1: Authentication
+Users have to sign in when they use our web app for the first time.
+To make it easy for ourselves as well as the user, we will ask them to sign in with Google.
+For this reason, there is no need for a 'Forgot Password' flow (module).
+The only overhead comes from the user being able to prematurely quit the sign-in process.

 ## Module #2: Authoring Experience

 ## Module #3: Contact Management
 ## Module #4: Handoff
 ## Module #5: Push Notifications